kleineluka/burial/README.md

 <!-- Features -->
 # Features 🐰
-Burial is a program for **mod players**, **mod creators**, and **data miners**!
+Burial is a program for **mod players**, **mod creators**, **content creators** and **data miners**!
 Burial has something for everyone~ 🍅

-- **Resources** ✂️: Decrypt/encrypt files from/to .k9a, sift through and export categories of resources, generate templates of assets to make your own, parse/import dialogue, and decrypt/modify/manage save files.
+- **Mod Manager** 🍱: One-click install of modpacks, manage Tomb modloader, browse and download mods, manage installed mods, and manage multiple instances of the game.
-- **Reversing** 🧬: Inject code into the game, export and deobfuscate the game's run-time code, manage NW.js SDK's, enable developer tools, view/edit game information, and create/manage backups of your game files.
+- **Resources** ✂️: Decrypt/encrypt files from/to .k9a, export categories of resources, generate asset templates, parse/import dialogue, and decrypt/modify/manage save files.
-- **Mod Tools** 🖍️:  Create/edit mod json files, create/edit repo json files, generate differences between two mod packages, package your mod, and upload your mod.
+- **Reversing** 🧬: Targeted code injection, export/deobfuscate/comment the game's run-time code, manage NW.js SDK's, enable developer tools, view game information, and create backups of your game files.
-- **Mod Manager** 🍱: Install pre-made modpacks, add/update/remove Tomb modloader, browse and download mods, view/toggle/update installed mods, and create/manage multiple instances of the game.
+- **Mod Tools** 🖍️:  Edit mod json files, edit repo json files, generate mod differences, package your mod, and upload your mod.
-- **Knowledge** 📔: View what obfuscated functions and variables do and easily access modding resources.
+- **Knowledge** 📔: Easily access modding resources in one convienent place.
-- **Easy and Safe** 🍵: Burial is designed with guardrails in mind to help you from messing up your game!
-And, ixt's only a few easy clicks to get started~
+- **Easy and Safe** 🍵: Burial only takes a few clicks to get you playing mods and has safety guardrails in place.
 - **Quality of Life** 🌸: Pretty GUI with character-based themes, persistant settings, built-in tutorials, update checking, lots of emojis..
 - **By Fans, Not Thieves** 🥰: A legal copy of the game is required to use Burial!
-Burial will **never** implement any anti-DRM or piracy tools.
+Burial will **never** implement any piracy tools.

 <!-- Install -->
 # Install ☕